 Math, science, history, English, creative arts, and World Languages (Latin, Spanish, or French) are the core of the Walker’s Middle School curriculum.
 Hands-on learning is used extensively to build engagement and enhance skills.
-Alongside academics, we teach wellness and study skills, and require community service to instill a sense of confidence and personal balance.
+Alongside academics, our seminar and community partnerships programs are designed to further instill confidence and personal balance.

 Explore the classes The Ethel Walker Middle School has to offer by clicking through offerings by grade level, or by taking a look through our more in-depth curriculum guide.